cloudmesh/cloudmesh1/webui/pages/faq.rst

 Student Jobs
 ----------------------------------------------------------------------

-:Can I get a research assistentship at IU to work on cloudmesh?:
+:Can I get a research assistantship at IU to work on cloudmesh?:

   Yes, at this time we require you to take an independent study with us at IU so we can make sure you are up to the task.
 Exceptional